-The Department of Public Administration and Health Management (PAHM) offers a Bachelor of Science in Public Administration (BSPA).
-The department also offers a Master of Public Management (MPM).
-Both the MPM and BSPA allow students to choose a concentration in either public administration or health management.
+The Department of Public Administration and Health Management (PAHM) offers both a Bachelor of Science in Public Administration (BSPA) and a Master of Public Management (MPM).
+Both programs allow students to choose a concentration in either public administration or health management.
+MPM students may choose to do a double track in both public administration and health management.

-While the PAHM department will be housed alongside the School of Business for administrative purposes, it will be exempt from AACSB review due to its relatively low level of business content.
+While the PAHM department will be housed alongside the School of Business for administrative purposes, it will be exempt from AACSB review.